Reviewing comics great and small since 2006

 Table sharing became the second mission of UKmangaXL from 2006 to 2009, the concept was simple.
 Buy a table, sell bits of it to other people.
 Some events at the time were hugely expensive (at least if you're on a below average wage) so by sharing the table I covered my costs (hopefully) and the artists themselves would get a slice of the action at a price they could afford, many of them being students.
 I'd like to think because of my efforts many lone artists can now get their own tables at a fair price at such events.
 I'd like to think I've made a positive contribution.

 Given the amount of time and effort I've put into creating the site, attending events and all the things I've learned as a result of this project I'll keep it online til death do I part.
 The scene seems to have fallen off a little though in the last few years and seems to be in decline.
 People have simply vanished.
 Whether they all just walked off to facebook or twitter is anybodies guess. ;)

 Sites like UKMANGAXL will always have their uses I believe.
 Sites like this have always been about the content, untouched by mob opinion.

-Here you'll find various layouts of UKMANGAXL from the past.
+Here you'll find various images of UKMANGAXL from the past.
 Click on a thumbnail to view, to return to this page click back on your browser.

 I used to have the full page layouts on here but bots kept trying to hack them.
 I kept wondering why.. oh well.
 Now they can have fun trying to hack png files. :P